 - participate at and/or contribute, if required, to the GGIM forum, documents, discussions;

-- promote and provide consultancy and technical advice to the UNSDI Gazetteer Framework Project through the Science and Technical Advisory Group (STAG);
+- promote and provide consultancy and technical advice to the UNSDI initiative;

 - monitor the development of the Best Practice Gazetteer Service profile of Web Feature Service (WFS) of the Open Geospatial Consortium (OGC) Standards Working Group and report back to UNGEGN and in particular to this WG;

-- set up a discussion forum as part of the Working Group website by utilizing Wiki functionality in order to commence investigations on issues and specific topics like e.g. volunteered geographic information and crowd sourced data;
+- maintain the online discussion forum as part of the Working Group website by utilizing Wiki functionality in order to investigate on issues and specific topics like e.g. volunteered geographic information and crowd sourced data;

 - update, if required, the content of Part II of the UNGEGN Technical Reference Manual and assist the UNGEGN secretariat with the publication of an amended version;

 - assist in raising awareness about the lack of availability of standardized names by participating and presenting toponymic data topics at national and international conferences organized in the fields of geospatial information management (comprising spatial data infrastructures), cartography and remote sensing;

 - arrange Working Group meetings, at least one between the two UNGEGN Sessions conducted in preparation of the respective UNCSGN.

 Recent documents of the Working Group

 - Report of the Working Group, 28th UNGEGN Session, 2014, W.P.19

 - Report of the Working Group, 28th UNGEGN Session, 2014, W.P.20